thomaslienbacher/code-opt-csn/Code-Optimization.md

 OpenMP (Open Multi-Processing) is a set of compiler directives and library routines that can be used to parallelize code in a straightforward manner.
 It is designed to work seamlessly with the C, C++, and Fortran programming languages and allows developers to add parallelism to their code without the need for explicit thread management or low-level memory management.

 OpenMP provides a set of directives that can be used to specify how a loop or section of code should be parallelized.
-For example, the "parallel for" directive can be used to parallelize a loop, while the "parallel sections" directive can be used to parallelize a section of code.
-OpenMP also provides a set of library routines, such as "omp_get_num_threads()" and "omp_set_num_threads()", that can be used to query and set the number of threads that are used for parallel execution.
+For example, the `parallel for` directive can be used to parallelize a loop, while the `parallel sections` directive can be used to parallelize a section of code.
+OpenMP also provides a set of library routines, such as `omp_get_num_threads()` and `omp_set_num_threads()`, that can be used to query and set the number of threads that are used for parallel execution.

 It has several advantages over other parallel programming models.
 It is easy to use and does not require explicit thread management or low-level memory management.
 It also provides a simple and intuitive programming model, as all threads share the same memory space.